 Answer: You can allocate US$ 08 to 10 for a lunch/dinner in Kathmandu and it depends on your spending habits.
 US$ 7 to 10 US$ each day will be enough to buy bottles of water, chocolates, tea coffee, and some drinks while you are on trek.

-Opportunities for challenging trekking or hiking and pleasant strolls are scattered all over this planet; you just need to know where to find them.
+Opportunities for challenging trekking or hiking and pleasant strolls are scattered all over this world.
+You need to know where to find them.
 We at Gokyo Treks and Expedition believe in quality services.
 Your safety and satisfaction is our concern.
-We are a team of professional, experienced, well trained and licensed local guides who know the destination better.
+We are a team of professional, experienced, and licensed local guides who know the destination better.

 Cost & Departures

 Your Trip Your Style!

 ITINERARY, COST, DEPARTURES, will adjusted according to your GROUP SIZE NEED TIME

 - Lowest Price Guaranteed.

 - Travelers Recommended agency